kanakamane/Note-pilot/README.md

-# MailMind AI – Chrome Extension
+Note pilot – Chrome Extension

 A Chrome extension that uses **Google’s Gemini API** to generate quick and concise summaries of any web article.
 It helps users extract key points, highlight important information, and save summaries locally for future reference.